Megidd/jewelry-personalization/ring-text/specs_technical.md

 * Text is convereted to a 3D model according to the font passed as input.
 * A curvature is applied to the text 3D model to be able to add it to the 3D model of the ring.
-   * Implementing proper curving in addition to positioning for each letter.
+   * Focusing on text baseline is not the current approach.
+   * Each should individual letter should be rotated and positioned properly.
-* A different curvature might be applied to each letter of the text 3D model.
+* A curvature might be applied to each letter of the text 3D model.
+   * Implementing proper curving is done by applying proper rotation and position to each letter.
-   * So that each text letter is perpendicular to the ring radius.
+   * So that each individual letter is perpendicular to the ring radius.
-   * So that each text letter has proper curving in addition to positioning.
+   * So that each individual letter has proper curving in addition to positioning.
+   * Individual letters shouldn't be deformed or warped.
+   * Each letter can be roated around the cylindrical axis of the ring to follow the ring’s cylindrical surface.
 * Text 3D model is resized so that it can fit properly on the ring.
+   * Spacing between letters can be adjusted too.
 * Text 3D model can occupy an arch in degrees available on the ring.
+   * Spacing between letters can be adjusted.

 ### Mathematical formulas for curvature